wp-plugins/socialcom-button/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2 =
+This version makes the widget more resistant to any problems with surrounding HTML code due to other plugins.

 = 1.1 =
 This version fixes a problem wherein a title containing a single quote was not being processed correctly.